Cheshire East

 Mervyn Safeguarding Adults Review

-The following document identify learning and recommendations from the Safeguarding Adults Review for Mervyn, issues are focussed on self-neglect, non-engagement with services and fire risk
+The following documents identify learning and recommendations from the Safeguarding Adults Review for Mervyn.
+Issues are focussed on self-neglect, non-engagement with services and fire risk

 Professor Michael Preston-Shoot, Independent Author, discusses the learning and recommendations of the Mervyn Safeguarding Adults Review